Monday, August 31, 2015

 Then another small film in 1939 "Little Accident" about a baby being passed from one person to another after a father abandons her.
 It was during 1939 that Richard Carlson married.
 I could not find anything about his wife other than her name was Mona.
 The two would remain married through his death 38 years later and have two sons Richard Henry Carlson and Christopher Hugh Carlson..

 "Little Accident" was followed in 1940 by the fantasy motion picture "Beyond Tomorrow" aka: "And So Goodbye" and strangely for a film released on May 10th as "Beyond Christmas", It was a fantasy story about three industrialists who are killed in a plane crash.
-To be permitted into Heaven the three are told to atone for some of their ways/ Part of this is to be sent back down to Earth to help a young couple they initially brought together.
+To be permitted into Heaven the three are told to atone for some of their ways.
+Part of that is to be sent back down to Earth to help a young couple they initially brought together.
 The climax comes as the ex-husband of the new wife of Richard Carlson's James Houston apparently kills the young man after shooting them both in a jealous rage.
 Houston's wife is only slightly wounded, but James' spirit leaves his body and goes toward heaven.
 The three industrialists intervene on his behalf convincing an off screen voice to let the young man have a second chance at life.

 I've mentioned Richard Carlson sang.
 On the authorized Sound Track for "Beyond Tomorrow" the following songs are listed as being sung by the actor: